Rain in Hell

 Rain in Hell is an EP/DVD by the post-hardcore band Aiden.

 Contents

 It includes new tracks as well as a cover of The Misfits' "Die, Die My Darling" and Billy Idol's "White Wedding".
 "Silent Eyes" was written about the death of former Bayside drummer John "Beatz" Holohan.
 The DVD features live performances from England and Chicago as well as music videos.
 A rough mix of "Die Die My Darling" was featured on a Kerrang! cover CD titled High Voltage!: A Brief History of Rock.

 Release

 On August 29, 2006, Rain in Hell was announced for release.
 On October 17, "The Suffering" was made available for streaming via the band's Myspace account.
 It was released on October 31 through Victory.
 An official music video for the song "We Sleep Forever" was also released on March 12, 2007.
+The music video features clips from the supernatural horror film Dead Silence.